-Join Jess Stratton for an in-depth discussion in this video Understanding replication, part of Up and Running with Lotus Notes.
+Join Jess Stratton for an in-depth discussion in this video Understanding replication, part of Learning Lotus Notes.

 Replication is a Lotus Notes term that keeps your local versions of applications and mail …in sync with their counterparts on the server. …You may not have any local applications or mail, and that's fine. …It's usually a company policy decision. …However, because you're accessing files directly from your computer's hard drive locally, instead …of a network server, it's usually a little bit faster to work on a local replica.
 Not …to mention, you can access it when you're offline, or not connected to any Internet or network.…